 - Over insuring – as stated, there are limits to the amount of income protection you will be able to take out.
 If other types of insurance you have, such as health care cover, provide some salary replacement in the event of illness this will be offset against your income protection policy.
 So don't over insure yourself as you will be wasting money

-Get an instant income protection insurance quote in seconds, comparing the whole marketFind the best value income protection policy
+Get an income protection insurance quote, comparing the whole marketFind the best value income protection policy